Test-Time Training on Nearest Neighbors for Large Language Models

 Also worth investigating is the use of test-time training in the context of fairness and safety.
-Test-time training might help mitigate biases against groups under- or misrepresented in the data sources that large language models are trained on.
-As long as the database contains some high-quality data from a particular underrepresented group, test-time training may benefit the group.
+Our approach might help mitigate biases against under-represented groups in the data source that large language models are trained on.
+As long as the database contains some high-quality data from a particular under-represented group, TTT-NN could potentially benefit this group at least as much as the larger groups.
 Our experiments on the Pile give some support for this intuition, as the smaller tasks with less than 1\% size, e.g. \texttt{pile\_enron} and \texttt{pile\_europarl}, see much more significant improvements than the larger ones, e.g. \texttt{pile\_pile-cc} and \texttt{pile\_pubmed-central}, with more than 30\% size together.
 Test-time training might also help mitigate adversarial behaviors, including data poisoning attacks, by superimposing data at test time from a trusted data source.
-We hope to see more future work in this context.
+We hope to see more future work in this direction.